TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 # BEFORE STEAM

+- Join game should work with LAN
+    - Try connecting to the internal server

 - update weapons stats

 - First let's handle the servers, even then the press kit

 - Integrating discord API would be nice

-- Add steam logo to github

-- Join game should work with LAN
-    - Try connecting to the internal server

 - Further simplifications to settings